Skip to main content

 Vice President

-Ashani is a vice president and first ever Director of NORC’s Center on Equity Research in The Bridge at NORC.
+Ashani is a vice president and first ever director of NORC’s Center on Equity Research (CER).

-Ashani is an experienced and award-winning social scientist with over 20 years conducting health communication, social marketing, public health, and public policy research, including rigorous evaluation of communication messages, campaigns, and initiatives to promote health equity.
+Ashani is an experienced and award-winning social scientist with over 20 years conducting inclusive and equitable research, health communication, social marketing, public health, and public policy research, including rigorous evaluation of communication messages, campaigns, and initiatives to promote health equity.
 She blends her academic background in political science, political behavior, and public policy with years of work in health policy, public health, health marketing, communication, and evaluation.
-Ashani has expertise in participatory and deliberative models for engagement, research with historically marginalized and minoritized populations, health disparities, culturally responsive research and evaluation, and qualitative and mixed methods.
-She has presented her work at national conferences and is published in peer reviewed journals.
-Her decades long research to center culture and advance equity reflects her commitment to servant leadership.
+Ashani has expertise in participatory and deliberative models for engagement, engaging and recruiting marginalized/minoritized populations, culturally responsive and mixed methods research and evaluation.
+She presents her work at national conferences, is published in peer reviewed journals, and is a sought after thought leader and public speaker.

-Ashani returns to NORC after working at McDonald’s where she served as the Global Impact Team, Director of Public Policy Research and Monitoring, in the Global Public Policy and Government Relations Center of Excellence.
-At McDonald’s, she led strategic planning to build McDonald’s public policy research function and served as advisor and thought partner to cross-functional, company teams leading McDonald’s Diversity Equity Inclusion, Environmental Sustainability, and Community Connection activities.
-While at McDonald’s she also served as the Director of Performance & Intelligence leading social and traditional media monitoring and analysis, reputational risk research, and campaign monitoring and measurement.
+Ashani returned to NORC after serving as the Global Impact Team, Director of Public Policy Research and Monitoring, in McDonald’s Global Public Policy and Government Relations Center of Excellence.
+At McDonald’s, she led strategic planning to build McDonald’s public policy research function and was advisor to cross-functional, company teams leading Environmental Sustainability, Community Connection and Diversity promotion activities.
+While at McDonald’s she also directed social and traditional media monitoring and analysis, reputational risk and brand promotion research, campaign monitoring and measurement.

 Project Contributions